byu5/InstacartWarehouse/README.md

 ## Features
 The data analysis will provide:
-- Map of the optimal warehouses locations
+- Map of the optimal warehouse locations

 ## Get Started
-+ You will need to install folium module using !pip install folium.
++ You will need to install the folium module using !pip install folium.

-+ You will also need latitude and longtitude of high schools and volumne to run the program.
++ The columns include location name, latitude, longitude, and volume.

 ## Contributors